urbit/docs/docs/arvo/api.md

 That's really all there is to the reading portion of API connectors.

-One of the most accessbile ways to jump into Arvo programming is to just add more places to an existing API connector.
+One of the most accessible ways to jump into Arvo programming is to just add more places to an existing API connector.
 It's useful, small in scope, and comes in bite-sized chunks since most places are less than ten lines of code.